Long-Beach-Nonprofit-Guide/docs/docs/file-articles-of-incorporation.md

 1. **Submit the form:** Once you have completed the form and paid the filing fee, you can submit the articles of incorporation online.

+1. **Wait for confirmation:** After the articles of incorporation have been submitted, you will need to wait for confirmation from the California Secretary of State that the articles have been accepted and processed.
+You can check the status of your filing on the California Secretary of State's website.

+## Outcomes

+Filed articles of incorporation with the California Secretary of State.
+The organization is now a legal entity in the state of California.

 ## Cost

 | Item                   | Cost     |